stevendiaz/parallel-shortest-path/README.md

 ### Functionality

 Apply a parallel Bellman-Ford algorithm to compute SSSP from a given start node.
+This uses POSIX Threads (pthreads.h library) and observes different approaches to parallelizing the Bellman-Ford algorithm.

 ### How to use